 Designers used to spend months, even years putting together a collection for two fashion seasons: spring/summer and fall/winter.
 Clothing production used to be slower, and garments were made with greater emphasis on quality and longevity, so that you could keep and wear them for years to come.
 Today, fast fashion has blown up the two fashion seasons into some 52 “microseasons”.
-With new trends released weekly, fast fashion’s main objective is to make you constantly feel behind-trend and out-of-style with their prominent marketing campaigns and daily turnover of cheap, low-quality merchandise.
+New trends are released weekly by large apparel companies with an objective to make you constantly feel behind-trend and out-of-style with their prominent marketing campaigns and daily turnover of cheap, low-quality merchandise.

 Is there another way?